The Counseling Profession

 - Purchase books and other products designed for your profession.

 Counselors are critical to encouraging college success for all students.
-One of the most important education goals for the College Board is to make sure students from low-income backgrounds are on equal footing with their higher-income peers in terms of (1) college options (2)attention paid to the application process; and (3) graduation rates.
-You're invited to work with us as we champion counselors in their role as advocates for equity, access and college success for all students.
+One of the most important education goals for the College Board is to make sure students from low-income backgrounds are on equal footing with their higher-income peers in terms of (1) college options (2) attention paid to the application process; and (3) graduation rates.
+The College Board’s Access to Opportunity™ (A2O™) efforts are designed to identify and break down barriers that prevent students - particularly low-income students, first-generation college students, rural students, and students of color - from applying to and enrolling in colleges that are their best academic, social, and financial fit.
+Our mission is to help all students recognize and make the most of the opportunities they’ve earned.

 In addition to the College Board, the National Association for College Admission Counseling (NACAC) and American School Counselor Association (ASCA) also provide information and tools for you and your students.